JasonNumberThirteen/UnityRumbleInTheFactory/README.md

 ## General information
 - This is a "Unity" game project of my arcade game inspired by "**Battle City**", a popular top down shooter developed by [Namco](https://en.wikipedia.org/wiki/Namco "Namco - Wikipedia") in 1985.
 - The project presents my programming skills and how I write code taking care of several optimisations.
 - The game consists of defending the nuke against incoming robots.
-The player controls the yellow robot (player 2 controls the green one) and must shoot projectiles to destroy enemy robots which spawn on the top of the map.
+The player controls the orange robot (player 2 controls the green one) and must shoot projectiles to destroy enemy robots which spawn on the top of the map.
 - Win condition: all incoming enemy robots are destroyed
 - Lose condition: the player lost all lives or the nuke is destroyed